learn-co-curriculum/hs-design-principles-grid-system/README.md

 Do as I say not as I do...
 + [The ugliest website about design principles](http://char.txa.cornell.edu/language/principl/principl.htm)

-<a href='https://learn.co/lessons/hs-design-principles-grid-system' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-design-principles-grid-system' title='Design Principles - The Grid System'>Design Principles - The Grid System</a> on Learn.co and start learning to code for free.</p>